ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How I Built Darvix AI: Transforming Google Maps Links into Full Business Websites in 60 seconds - <a href="https://blog.cubed.run/how-i-built-darvix-ai-transforming-google-maps-links-into-full-business-websites-in-60-seconds-1948cfd7f36c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Streams Explained: From Basics to Real-World Data Pipelines - <a href="https://medium.com/lets-code-future/node-js-streams-explained-from-basics-to-real-world-data-pipelines-5b3956c4a2ac?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vivek Moradiya`**
+✍️ **posted by `Deep concept`**

-<blockquote>Why manual web design for local businesses is broken, and how LLMs + customer review mining can generate custom, high-converting sites.
+<blockquote>Learn how streams work in Node.js through simple examples, file processing, HTTP streaming, backpressure, and production-ready pipeline…
-Continue reading on Cubed »</blockquote>
+Continue reading on Let’s Code Future »</blockquote>

 <h3>2.
-Building Bachat+: My Journey of Integrating OpenTelemetry and SigNoz into an AI-Powered FinTech… - <a href="https://medium.com/@aryantiwary0607/building-bachat-my-journey-of-integrating-opentelemetry-and-signoz-into-an-ai-powered-fintech-c935f2c16d90?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Tutorial for Beginners: How JavaScript Runs?(Day — 3) - <a href="https://medium.com/@tuhinkairi/how-javascript-runs-the-simplest-explanation-youll-ever-read-day-3-b5807b7c3cc2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aryantiwary`**
+✍️ **posted by `Tuhin Kairi`**

-<blockquote>How building a hackathon project taught me that observability is much more than just logs.
+<blockquote>If you’ve completed the previous two blogs in this series, you already know what JavaScript is and how to set up your development…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Sessions vs JWT vs Cookies: Understanding Authentication Approaches - <a href="https://mrmadhukar.medium.com/sessions-vs-jwt-vs-cookies-understanding-authentication-approaches-9d8c0e8b64ea?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Turned a Messy Camera Roll into One Clean Memory Video - <a href="https://medium.com/@sivaraj-v/how-i-turned-a-messy-camera-roll-into-one-clean-memory-video-29377011dd69?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr Madhukar`**
+✍️ **posted by `Sivaraj-v`**

-<blockquote>Cookies are just the delivery truck — sessions and JWT are two different answers to what's inside.
+<blockquote>A few weeks ago I was staring at a folder full of phone photos and videos, and the idea hit me: why should I have to edit this manually?
 Continue reading on Medium »</blockquote>

 <h3>4.
-Switching Summarization Models: Compare Cost Before Pinning OpenAI, Claude, or Gemini - <a href="https://medium.com/@chenhua_24144/switching-summarization-models-compare-cost-before-pinning-openai-claude-or-gemini-b49f34d137dc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building AI Agents with OpenAI Agents SDK (TypeScript) — Part 2: Scaling Your Employee Assistant… - <a href="https://medium.com/@shahyash1136/building-ai-agents-with-openai-agents-sdk-typescript-part-2-scaling-your-employee-assistant-b0c39c549f42?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chenhua`**
+✍️ **posted by `Yash Shah`**

-<blockquote>**Short answer:** write your summarizer against the OpenAI chat-completions shape, keep the model name in config, and compare cost per…
+<blockquote>Welcome to the Series
 Continue reading on Medium »</blockquote>

 <h3>5.
-Building SkillForge: An AI-Powered Interview Preparation Platform with Enterprise Identity… - <a href="https://medium.com/@sinaliweerasingha/building-skillforge-an-ai-powered-interview-preparation-platform-with-enterprise-identity-7c32c4c8f003?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Answer To Stable Builds : How to Stop npm install From Breaking Your Node Projects (Part 2) - <a href="https://blog.stackademic.com/the-answer-to-stable-builds-how-to-stop-npm-install-from-breaking-your-node-projects-part-2-78933da92daa?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sinaliweerasingha`**
+✍️ **posted by `Shreyash`**

-<blockquote>How I built a secure, scalable interview preparation platform by combining modern web technologies, AI, and enterprise-grade identity…
+<blockquote>In Part 1, we discussed about the problem of NPM dependency drift — that a feeling when a routine npm install quietly pulls breaking…
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>6.
-JavaScript Scope, Visualized: A Deep Dive for every skill level - <a href="https://medium.com/@kevangol/javascript-scope-visualized-a-deep-dive-for-every-skill-level-b0357bca8c62?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+BFF Explained: Why Your Frontend Deserves Its Own Backend - <a href="https://medium.com/@anvarkangadiyil/bff-explained-why-your-frontend-deserves-its-own-backend-9eb4f8d67f51?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevan Gol`**
+✍️ **posted by `Anvar`**

-<blockquote>Everything you need to know about var, let, const, hoisting, the Temporal Dead Zone, closures, and the scope chain — with diagrams.
+<blockquote>The problem nobody warns you about until you hit it
 Continue reading on Medium »</blockquote>

 <h3>7.
-ML Without Magic: Building a Tiny Language Model in Pure Node.js and Watching Every Weight Change - <a href="https://medium.com/@maximsecret10/ml-without-magic-building-a-tiny-language-model-in-pure-node-js-and-watching-every-weight-change-b50d01c73495?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a Networking Runtime for Node.js.
+The Code Was the Easy Part. - <a href="https://medium.com/@dev.rishavjaiswal/i-built-a-networking-runtime-for-node-js-the-code-was-the-easy-part-70e3fe618c58?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maksim Sekretov`**
+✍️ **posted by `Rishav Jaiswal`**

-<blockquote>#machine-learning #ai #nodejs #javascript #tutorial
+<blockquote>How one project changed the way I think about software engineering, benchmarking, and actually shipping something.
 Continue reading on Medium »</blockquote>

+<h3>8.
+I thought I knew the Node.js event loop.
+One practice question proved me wrong. - <a href="https://javascript.plainenglish.io/i-thought-i-knew-the-node-js-event-loop-one-practice-question-proved-me-wrong-ee329a199eca?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Manish Khedekar`**

+<blockquote>I ran a Node.js trace question on myself and got it wrong, in two specific ways that separate reading the docs from actually being able to…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>9.
+How We Designed a System That Generates 10 Million Tickets and Serves Clients at the Same Time - <a href="https://medium.com/@kavindapvt/how-we-designed-a-system-that-generates-10-million-tickets-and-serves-clients-at-the-same-time-15e1c1449b10?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kavinda Dissanayake`**

+<blockquote>In this April I got a project that sounded simple on the surface build a digital ticketing system that generates 10 million tickets on…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-JWT Authentication to protect endpoints on Django API - <a href="https://medium.com/@romulo.fg99/jwt-authentication-to-protect-endpoints-on-django-api-6aa9e6f1a542?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best School Website Development Company for Modern Education - <a href="https://medium.com/@pitchpinemedia25/best-school-website-development-company-for-modern-education-d3416638e3d5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rômulo Goes`**
+✍️ **posted by `Pitch Pine Media`**

-<blockquote>Building an web site is a challenge on its own.
-It can be easy nowadays if you fall for a completely AI dependent shortcut.
-Then, when a…
+<blockquote>Looking for the best School Website Development Company?
+Pitch Pine Media builds modern, secure, SEO-friendly school websites for schools…
 Continue reading on Medium »</blockquote>

 <h3>2.
-JCode + ChatGPT 5.6 | The Future of AI-Powered Development & Security Research  - <a href="https://medium.com/@pentesterclubpvtltd/jcode-chatgpt-5-6-the-future-of-ai-powered-development-security-research-3857d4961c9c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Modern Angular Code Architecture for High-Performance Applications in 2026 - <a href="https://medium.com/@roshannavale7/modern-angular-code-architecture-for-high-performance-applications-in-2026-54f6cc4b88ef?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pentester Club`**
+✍️ **posted by `Roshan Navale`**

-<blockquote>How JCode Is Redefining AI Coding Agents for Developers, DevSecOps Engineers, and Security Researchers
+<blockquote>Learn practical coding patterns, project structure, and performance-focused techniques to build scalable, maintainable, and lightning-fast…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to Create Exact Size Test Files for Upload Testing - <a href="https://medium.com/@byterivet/how-to-create-exact-size-test-files-for-upload-testing-922868b3e3fd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Browser Can Be the Backend: A Practical Architecture for Private File Tools - <a href="https://medium.com/@2645149786/your-browser-can-be-the-backend-a-practical-architecture-for-private-file-tools-d35a59572e0c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ByteRivet`**
+✍️ **posted by `dongzihang`**

-<blockquote>When building a website or application that accepts file uploads, one of the most common challenges is testing file size limits correctly.
+<blockquote>When a website asks you to choose a PDF, image, or audio file, it is natural to assume that the file is about to be uploaded.
 Continue reading on Medium »</blockquote>

 <h3>4.
-How to Reverse PDF Page Order in the Browser for Free (No Upload, No Signup) - <a href="https://medium.com/@lw2735/how-to-reverse-pdf-page-order-in-the-browser-for-free-no-upload-no-signup-96db3bea5448?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Hidden Workforce: Building Small Business Websites From Lagos - <a href="https://medium.com/@femwiztech/the-hidden-workforce-building-small-business-websites-from-lagos-424f11bc8a99?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `lin wang`**
+✍️ **posted by `Aladenusi olufemi`**

-<blockquote>Got a scanned document where the pages are in the wrong order?
-Or maybe you downloaded a booklet that prints front-to-back but the page…
+<blockquote>Somewhere in the US right now, a small business owner is logging into a website that loads fast, looks professional, and does exactly what…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Do I need a website, a web app, mobile app or both? - <a href="https://medium.com/@admin_46484/do-i-need-a-website-a-web-app-mobile-app-or-both-5d0a652b502c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Requiring a Capital Letter and a Number Doesn’t Make Passwords Safer (NIST Agrees) - <a href="https://medium.com/@deepanshuyadav1811/requiring-a-capital-letter-and-a-number-doesnt-make-passwords-safer-nist-agrees-068edbc3fd85?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Deepanshu yadav`**

+<blockquote>Password1! passes almost every signup form on the internet.
+correct horse battery staple gets rejected by most of them.
+The second one is…
+Continue reading on Medium »</blockquote>

+<h3>6.
+Advantis Medical Launches New Job Center: The Gold Standard Now Starts With Search - <a href="https://medium.com/@briansutter1/advantis-medical-launches-new-job-center-the-gold-standard-now-starts-with-search-ce3c8cd69bad?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Brian Sutter`**

+<blockquote>The largest website and Job Center launch in Advantis history lets clinicians search in their own words, see a more complete picture of…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Under the Hood of Modern JavaScript and TypeScript Engine Execution - <a href="https://medium.com/@yashvigupta12/under-the-hood-of-modern-javascript-and-typescript-engine-execution-86317a9cea91?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Usman Ghani (Dev By Ghani)`**
+✍️ **posted by `Yashvi Gupta`**

-<blockquote>Not every business needs a website, a mobile app and a web application.
-The right choice depends on what you want your business to achieve.
+<blockquote>To build high-performance, resilient web applications, modern software engineers must look past surface-level syntactical sugar and…
 Continue reading on Medium »</blockquote>

 <br/>